On the Asymptotics to all Orders of the Riemann Zeta Function and of a Two-Parameter Generalization of the Riemann Zeta Function: The Asymptotics of the Riemann Zeta Function for

 {\bf The asymptotics of $G_L$} \nopagebreak

 Using the expansion

 in the definition (\ref{GLdef}) of $G_L$, we find

-The interchange of the integration and the summation in (\ref{2.24}) is allowed because the sum on the rhs of (\ref{geometricsum}) converges absolutely and uniformly in $\re{z} \geq \delta$ for any $\delta > 0$, and because by assumption $\eta \notin 2\pi \Z$.
+The interchange of the integration and the summation in (\ref{2.24}) is allowed because the sum on the rhs of (\ref{geometricsum}) converges absolutely and uniformly in $\re{z} \geq \delta$ for any $\delta > 0$.
 Integration by parts shows that the integral in (\ref{2.24}) can be written as

 where $D_N = D_N(z, n, \sigma, t)$ is short-hand notation for

 We claim that

 In order to derive equation (\ref{GLerrorestimate}) we first note that we can write $D_N$ in the form